maheshreddyy345/ai-image-generator/README.md

-# AI Image Generator
+# Artifi

-A web application that generates images using Stable Diffusion XL through Replicate's API.
+Transform your ideas into stunning images with AI.
+Artifi is a powerful web application that uses state-of-the-art AI technology to generate images from your text descriptions.

 ## Features
-- Simple and intuitive user interface
+- Clean and intuitive user interface
 - Real-time image generation
 - High-quality output using Stable Diffusion XL
-- Responsive design
+- Responsive design for all devices
+- Fast and reliable image generation

 ## Tech Stack
 - Frontend: HTML, CSS, JavaScript